Request A Free Consultation

 3. Do Not Post About the Car Accident on Your Social Media, But Do Take Photographs at the Scene

 Posting about your life on social media is commonplace in our world today.
 You may feel protected because your accounts are set to private.
 However, once you’ve been in a car, motorcycle, or truck accident, insurance companies can gain access to your social media accounts, including your private posts, as they are still considered public under the law.
 No matter how harmless the post may seem to you, it’s essential that you do not post anything about your car accident on social media.
-However, it is important to take photos at the scene of your accident to help preserve valuable evidence for your claim, just do not post these photos on your social media.
+However, it is important to take photos at the scene of your accident to help preserve valuable evidence for your car accident claim, just do not post these photos on your social media.

 Bottom Line: Do not post about your car accident on Facebook, Twitter, Instagram, or any other social media channel.
 Try to take photographs on your phone if it safe to do so, and only share them with your attorney.